EventManagerTeam/EventManager/README.md

 And you have EventManager up and running :)

+Also, you can check the demo for the project at [socialeventmanager](http://socialeventmanager.com:8081)
 ### The following project was developer as diploma work by Karina Kozarova (@karinakozarova), student at ELSYS, Bulgaria.